 Serving Macomb, Oakland, St. Clair, and Wayne counties.

 Our bankruptcy lawyers are bankruptcy specialists who know exactly how to help you, based on your own specific situation, get out of overwhelming debt and back on a stable financial footing.
 You can start over with a clean slate.
 Get rid of the stress of unpaid bills and harassing collection calls.
 Let our bankruptcy attorneys help you today.
-We practice bankruptcy in St. Clair, Macomb, Oakland, Sterling Heights, Trenton, and Oxford.
-For bankruptcy help, please contact us today through the contact form on the right.
+We practice bankruptcy in St. Clair, Macomb, Oakland, Trenton, and Oxford.
+For bankruptcy help, please contact us today through the contact form on the right or by calling us toll-free at (855) 226-9737.

 If your debts are only or mostly of the non-dischargeable classification, Chapter 7 will not be the best option for you.
 However, people in that situation may be able to use Chapter 13 as an alternative.